ivan1993spb/snake-server/README.md

       }
     }
     ```
-  + Update of a corpse
+  + Update of a corpse:
     ```json
     {
       "type": "game",